 Dataloggers With RF Transmission – Nodes And Gateway

-Encardio Rite offers a complete long-range radio network solution for real-time monitoring of geotechnical and structural sensors -a complete wireless solution for large construction sites.
-In this system, the sensors connect with a low-power, long-range wireless network through nodes, also called RF datalogger.
+Encardio Rite offers a complete long-range radio network solution for real-time monitoring of geotechnical and structural sensors a complete wireless solution for large construction sites.
+In this system, the sensors connect with a low-power, long-range wireless network through nodes, also called RF data loggers.
 Different types of RF dataloggers are available to suit sensors with various outputs, like vibrating wire, analog, digital, etc.

-The nodes send the recorded data via RF network to the Gateway.
-The gateway can be installed at a far distance, but in line of sight of the node.
-In case the gateway in not in line of sight of any particular node, relay node can be used for seamless data transfer.
+The nodes send the recorded data via the RF network to the Gateway.
+The gateway can be installed at a far distance but in line of sight of the node.
+In case the gateway is not in the line of sight of any particular node, the relay node can be used for seamless data transfer.

-The Gateway transmits the data collected in near real-time to the cloud/central server using GSM/GPRS network.
+The Gateway transmits the data collected in near real-time to the cloud/central server using a GSM/GPRS network.

 The Encardio Rite Group provides real-time safety monitoring solutions for mega construction projects and existing infrastructure risk assessment.